SoulFireMage/Katiya_Starship/content/mathsummaries/Harmonic Analysis_ Leverage Map.md

 > *The Fourier transform extends to a unitary operator on L²(ℝ):*
 > $$\|\hat{f}\|_2 = \|f\|_2$$

-**Why it matters:** The Fourier transform preserves energy (L² norm).
+**Importance:** The Fourier transform preserves energy (L² norm).
 It's an isometry, hence has an inverse.
 This is why L² is the natural home for Fourier analysis.

 **3. Riemann-Lebesgue Lemma**
 > *If f ∈ L¹(ℝ), then f̂ is continuous and f̂(ξ) → 0 as |ξ| → ∞.*

-**Why it matters:** High-frequency components of L¹ functions must decay.
+**Importance:** High-frequency components of L¹ functions must decay.
 This constrains what can be a Fourier transform.

 **4. Carleson's Theorem**
 > *For f ∈ L²(𝕋), the Fourier series converges to f(x) almost everywhere.*

-**Why it matters:** This resolved a century-old question: does the Fourier series of an L² function converge pointwise?
+**Importance:** This resolved a century-old question: does the Fourier series of an L² function converge pointwise?
 Yes, a.e. (not everywhere—counterexamples exist).
 The proof (1966) was a tour de force.

 **Contrast:** For L¹ functions, Fourier series can diverge on sets of positive measure (Kolmogorov).